Gillows of Lancaster and London: Leonard Redmayne, Whiteside, and Ferguson (1814–1897)

 By 1814 the firm had been taken over by a partnership of Leonard Redmayne, Whiteside, and Ferguson; they continued to use the Gillow name.
 Redmayne was mayor of the City of Lancaster in 1824, and then in 1826 he became the first chairman of the Lancaster Banking Company, a position he held until 1860.
 The Lancaster Banking company, after a series of acquisitions and mergers would eventually form part of NatWest, who still occupy the original Lancaster Banking Company building.
 Under the direction of Redmayne, Whiteside, and Ferguson the company expanded from furniture design and bespoke manufacture to being an interior design company that would manufacture furniture and supply other manufacturers products.
 They were the largest company of its type outside London, where they maintained showrooms and workshops.
 They had a solid reputation for quality.

 The company won commissions to furnish and decorate public buildings in Australia, South Africa, India, Russia, Germany, France and the United States.
 It provided furniture for aristocratic houses, such as Tatton Hall, where some 150 extant pieces complement the work of the architect Lewis William Wyatt.
 Details of the commissions can be found in the Pattern Books in the Gillow archives.

 By 1897, they were over extended and formed an informal partnership with Warings of Liverpool.
 In 1903 they were bought out by Warings and the two companies became Waring & Gillows.

 Waring & Gillows (1903–1990)

 Waring and Gillow marked their work using a brass plate instead of stamping the piece: in the merger they lost their reputation for quality.
-The company survived by fitting out luxury liners until health and safety concerns reduced the use of wood on board ship.
+The company survived by fitting out luxury liners until health and safety concerns reduced the use of wood on-board ships.
 They made Art Deco furniture.
 In 1953 they were taken over by Great Universal Stores and the Lancaster workshops closed.
 In 1980 Maple & Co. merged with Waring & Gillow to form Maple, Waring & Gillow, which became part of the Allied Maples Group in 1990.